opencadc/caom2tools/doc/user/script_description.md

     bp.add_fits_attribute('Chunk.position.coordsys', 'RADESYS')

    * Observation.observationID provides a default value of `TEST_OBS`, which is used if the keyword `OBSID` does not exist in the FITS file.
-   * Plane.dataRelease provides an override value, which is always used when setting the plane-level data release data in the CAOM2 instance.
+   * Plane.dataRelease provides an override value, which is always used when setting the plane-level data release date in the CAOM2 instance.
    * Chunk.position.coordsys provides a list of FITS keywords to try.

-To make WCS content available in the blueprint, as opposed to setting the indices in the ObsBlueprint constructor, as many of the following functions for which there is metadata in a FITS file, may be called on a blueprint instance:
+To make WCS content available in the blueprint, instead of setting the indices in the ObsBlueprint constructor any of the following functions for which there is metadata in a FITS file may be called on a blueprint instance:

     bp = ObsBlueprint()
     bp.configure_position_axes((1, 2))